stanfordnlp/phrasal/README.md

 ## Installation

-Both ant and [Gradle](http://gradle.org) installation build scripts are provided.
-We strongly recommend that you use Gradle, which will fetch dependencies and build a jar for you.
+[Gradle](http://gradle.org) installation build scripts are provided.
+Gradle will fetch dependencies and build a jar for you.

-The Phrasal decoder requires that you also install [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
+Phrasal depends on [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 We recommend that you clone and build [the latest repository from Github](https://github.com/stanfordnlp/CoreNLP).

-Some advanced Phrasal features have external dependencies.
-If you build Phrasal with Gradle, these dependencies will be retrieved for you.

 ### Linux

-1. Set the CORENLP_HOME environment variable to the root of the CoreNLP repository, which should have been built.
+1. Set the CORENLP_HOME environment variable to the root of the CoreNLP repository, which contains a Gradle script.
+Phrasal's Gradle script will execute the CoreNLP script for you..

-2. `gradle build`
+2. `gradle installDist`

 3. (Optional) Build Eclipse project files by typing: `gradle eclipse`.

 4. (Optional, requires [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) Build the KenLM loader: `gradle compileKenLM`.

-5. (Optional) Create classpath and startup scripts for Phrasal: `gradle startupScripts`.

 ### Windows